mi220314/COSMOS/readme.md

 ## Data preparation

-We have conducted retrieval completion on the basis of [ProteinKG25](https://zjunlp.github.io/project/ProteinKG25/) and have presented our **[COSMOS dataset](https://drive.google.com/file/d/1ELQ4noOoSb00D7Ub8QYrRCgk_W-TPN0e/view?usp=drive_link, a large-scale Knowledge Graph dataset with aligned descriptions and protein sequences corresponding to GO terms and protein entities, respectively.
-There are two approaches to obtain the pre-training data: 1)** to download our prepared data **COSMOS**, 2) generate your own dataset.
+We have conducted retrieval completion on the basis of [ProteinKG25](https://zjunlp.github.io/project/ProteinKG25/) and have presented our **[COSMOS dataset](https://drive.google.com/drive/folders/1y-1kSvIauFFCQP5edYPWGscljZHcEfe9)** to download our prepared data, 2) generate your own dataset.

 For generating your own pre-training data, you need download following raw data: